fischk5/friendship-server/README.md

 - Improve threading reliability and stability
 - Build a more robust file naming convention (not needed if a database id value is available)
 - Add unit tests to the `ExpensesProcesser` class
+- Test more thoroughly on MacOS and Linux